 It uses double A batteries and can fit on a small bedside table.
 You can purchase the optional ac adaptor to keep it on all night, or with batteries, it turns off after about 10 minutes to preserve battery life.

 There’s a tremendous capacity for learning at this age.
-Here are some things that you should keep in mind when buying a toy for your five-year-old.
+Here are some things that you should keep in mind when buying the best toys for 5 year old girls.

 Dramatic play allows her to try out different roles to see how she feels.
 This type of play is vital for her cognitive development as she begins to branch out from toddler forms of play.